-Localized air quality will remain similar to existing conditions in the Project study area in the future analysis year of 2030.
-This EIS assumes that that the North River Tunnel would remain functional and in operation at least through the EIS analysis year of 2030 and that train service will continue operating through the North River Tunnel at similar levels to today's service.
-Although the number of peak hour trains would not increase, the National Railroad Passenger Corporation (Amtrak) and NJ TRANSIT will be replacing rail passenger equipment with higher capacity vehicles, which will accommodate limited increases in ridership.
+Existing/background ambient pollutant concentrations are trending downwards, according to ambient air quality monitoring reports in the region, despite continuing development in the region that has the potential to add to emissions.
+In addition, as time passes, newer and cleaner technology became more readily available to replace older technology, which serves to partially or fully offset the population growth and development in the region, as demonstrated in the yearly NYSDEC ambient air quality monitoring reports.
+For these reasons, FRA and NJ TRANSIT assumed that localized air quality will remain similar to existing conditions in the Project study area in the future analysis year of 2033, absent the Preferred Alternative.
+In addition, for purposes of this EIS, FRA and NJ TRANSIT have assumed that that the North River Tunnel would remain functional and in operation at least through the EIS analysis year of 2033 and that train service will continue operating through the North River Tunnel at similar levels to today's service.
+Although the number of peak-hour trains would not increase, the National Railroad Passenger Corporation (Amtrak) and NJ TRANSIT will be replacing rail passenger equipment with higher passenger capacity vehicles, which will accommodate limited increases in ridership.
+The evaluation of the future affected environment considers air quality conditions in the study areas during the future analysis years absent the implementation of the Preferred Alternative.
 This condition is the baseline against which the impacts of both the No Action and Preferred Alternatives are compared.